 Get a free hand towel pattern!
 Hand towels that you can hang on your oven or kitchen door handles are convenient as they are always there when you need them.
-This hand towel pattern has a tab at the top and can be used in both the kitchen or bathroom.
+This hanging kitchen towel pattern has a tab at the top and can be used in both the kitchen and bathroom.

 Hand Towel Pattern - PDF Printout